 Dream big, I always say!
 Susan suggested creating a vision board; it’s an excellent tool, giving me clarity of those dreams and reminding me of the”why.”
-This new chapter also includes my handsome leading man; we just hit our two-year mark!
-So I took the idea of creating a vision board one step further and decided my guy, and I should do ours together.
+Also this new chapter also includes my handsome leading man; we just hit our two-year mark!
+So I took the idea of creating a vision board one step further and decided my guy and I should do ours together.
 Loaded with magazines and Pinterest (wine, of course, too!), we were well on our way to envisioning our visions.
 It was fun to do, and it was a great creative outlet, not to mention good quality time together.

-Most importantly, my new relationship is my redo—this time, learning from my past and improving on going forward.
+Most importantly, my new relationship is my redo—this time, learning from my past and improving going forward.
 The classic saying, “doing the same thing over and over again and expecting a different result is insanity.”
 While I have learned a lot about myself, I am continually learning more.
 I would be naive to think I didn’t need a little tweaking along the way.
 I can’t wait for life to get back to something resembling normal.
 It’s been a while.
 As for those plans and dreams?
-I’m ready and excited to tackle!
+I’m ready and excited to tackle it!